-Tight hips can often keep you from easily doing common activities, such as getting out of a car or bath tub.
-This hip stretch will help increase the flexibility in your hips, allowing you greater range of motion.
+Tight hips can often keep you from easily doing common activities, such as getting out of a car or bathtub.
+This hip stretch will increase the flexibility in your hips, allowing you a greater range of motion.

 - Begin sitting tall in a sturdy chair.

 - Cross your right leg over your left, letting the right ankle sit atop your left knee.